Rutherford B. Hayes: The South and the end of Reconstruction

 Hayes's later attempts to protect the rights of southern blacks were ineffective, as were his attempts to rebuild Republican strength in the South.
 But he did defeat Congress's efforts to curtail federal power to monitor federal elections.
 Democrats in Congress passed an army appropriation bill in 1879 with a rider that would have repealed the Enforcement Acts, which had been used to suppress the Ku Klux Klan.
 Chapters had flourished across the South and it had been one of the insurgent groups that attacked and suppressed freedmen.
 Those Acts, passed during Reconstruction, made it a crime to prevent someone from voting because of his race.
-Other paramilitary groups, such as the Red Shirts in the Carolinas, however, had intimidated freedmen and suppressed the vote.
-Hayes was determined to preserve the law protecting black voters, and vetoed the appropriation.
+But other paramilitary groups, such as the Red Shirts in the Carolinas, had intimidated freedmen and suppressed the vote.
+Hayes was determined to preserve the law protecting black voters and vetoed the appropriation.

 The Democrats did not have enough votes to override the veto, but they passed a new bill with the same rider.
-Hayes vetoed that bill too, and the process was repeated three more times.
+Hayes vetoed that bill too, and the process was repeated thrice more.
 Finally, Congress passed a bill without the offensive rider, but refused to pass another bill to fund federal marshals, who were vital to the enforcement of the Enforcement Acts.
 The election laws remained in effect, but the funds to enforce them were curtailed for the time being.

 Hayes tried to reconcile the social mores of the South with the recently passed civil rights laws by distributing patronage among southern Democrats.
 "My task was to wipe out the color line, to abolish sectionalism, to end the war and bring peace," he wrote in his diary.
 "To do this, I was ready to resort to unusual measures and to risk my own standing and reputation within my party and the country."
 All his efforts were in vain; Hayes failed to persuade the South to accept legal racial equality or to convince Congress to appropriate funds to enforce the civil rights laws.